Breaking down drainage systems: A simplified overview

 FAQ

-What causes clogs in plumbing drains?
+What causes clogs in the drains of plumbing?

-Avoid using chemical drain cleaners as they may damage your plumbing drain system and harm the environment.
+Avoid using chemicals in drain cleaners because they could harm your plumbing drain system and harm the environment.

-What can I tell whether my drain in my plumbing is leaky?
+What can I tell whether my drain in my plumbing is leaking?

-What should I do if have foul odors coming from my drain?
+What should I do if I have foul odors coming from the drain of my plumbing?

 Tags: Drains, Plumbing, Tools Categories: Plumber